gnodipac886/MatebookXPro-hackintosh/README.md

 - HDMI 2.0 support, up to theoretically 4K @60Hz.
 (Only 4K @30 tested due to equipment limitations)

 ## What doesn't Work:
-- Brightness and Sleep (Likely due to spoofing Coffeelake Graphics)
 - dGPU (Nvidia Optimus not supported on MacOS)
 - eGPU (not tested)
 - Fingerprint Sensor